 Native Americans suffer from the highest rates of food insecurity, poverty and diet-related disease in the United States.
 A new study finds that Native American communities could improve their food security with a greater ability to hunt, fish, gather and preserve their own food.

-“We know our efforts to revitalize and care for our food system through traditional land management are critical to the physical and cultural survival of the humans who are part of it,” said Leaf Hillman, program manager for the Karuk Tribe’s Píkyav Field Institute.
-“This study will support our ability to bring that message to the decisionmakers who need to hear it.”
+“We know our efforts to revitalize and care for our food system through traditional land management are critical to the physical and cultural survival of the humans who are part of it,” said Leaf Hillman, director of the Karuk Tribe’s Department of Natural Resources.
+“This study will support our ability to bring that message to the decision-makers who need to hear it.”

 The study conducted by researchers at UC Berkeley and four Native American tribes shows that 92% of Native American households in the Klamath Basin suffer from food insecurity.

 “How food security is framed, and by whom, shapes the interventions or solutions that are proposed,” said Jennifer Sowerwine, UC Cooperative Extension specialist at UC Berkeley, who led the study in partnership with the Karuk, Yurok, Hoopa, and Klamath Tribes.
 “Our research suggests that current measures of and solutions to food insecurity in the United States need to be more culturally relevant to effectively assess and address chronic food insecurity in Native American communities.”